shoveling42/Firenzedt/README.md

 # Cautions

-Out of functions, update_article could be implemented but not perfectly.
+Out of functions, update_article and store_main_txt could be implemented but not perfectly.

-It means that you could utilize the function with some services which enable a program to be automatically executed like AWS Lambda, for instance.
+It means that you could utilize the former with some services which enable codes to be automatically executed like AWS Lambda, for instance.

+Also, the latter could be executed incorrectly depending on article's structure.

+# Restrictions

-It is strongly recommended NOT to use the code commercially without consent of Medici Media Co, Ltd((주)메디치미디어)!
+It is strongly recommended NOT to use the code commercially WITHOUT consent of Medici Media Co, Ltd((주)메디치미디어)!